Letter to my Heroines

 The Vagina Monologues entered my life when I was in my twenties, living in a progressive west coast town and working for a non-profit that provided services to women and children fleeing violence.
 Through work I met my own version of “Bob”, a man who also understood family violence.
 My “Bob” was a terrific gift giver and he really tuned in to what I liked.
 When “Bob” and I approached our first valentine’s day as a couple (which I had already found consumer driven fault with), he tipped me off that I would be going out.
 At the time I didn’t catch the “I” and on Valentine’s Day, he presented a ticket to the monologues; one ticket, the gift within the present was to go alone.
 “Bob” knew me sometimes better than I knew myself.
 I had no idea what kind of emotional rollercoaster I was in for.
 Mind blown.
 Thank you Ms. Ensler for changing my life and becoming one of the world’s most courageous ass-kicking heroines.
 Since 1999, I have celebrated V day.
 If you were lucky enough to know me in my heyday, you might have attended a V day party.
 Things could get a little wild at these parties…like the time we frosted sugar cookies shaped as vaginas.
 I don’t think I have to illustrate how creative a group of women can get with sprinkles and frosting!
 Those cookies would have impressed another talented Heroine, Ms. Judy Chicago.

 As far as heroines go, I want to declare my passion for Ms. Ani DiFranco whose voice and lyrics have accompanied me through the laughter and pain of what it is to be a woman.
 Hildegard Von Bingen composed the most magical music and in her later years learned to embrace and live her most authentic self as a mystic.
 On an aromatherapy side note, Hildgard gets credited by the French as the developer of Lavender distillate (hydrosol).
 Alice Coltrane is one of the most incredible jazz Heroines I have ever heard.
 Have you listened to jazz with Harp?
 I think it might have my altered my DNA it’s that transcendental.
 Though Eve Ensler has a monologue about this, it was Inga Musico’s book that taught me how to reclaim the word Cunt.
 Byron Katie’s techniques snap my attention into place.
 I love a good Super Soul Sunday binge, many thanks Ms. Winfrey you have brought the wisdom of so many into my awareness.
 Heroines Carolyn Myss and Clarissa Pinkola Estes, taught me about the energy of the body and the power of story.
 There are heroines who wrote about sex from a feminist and sexually inclusive perspective.
-Women who question authority and use their voice, who use art to lift themselves and others up; these women are my Heroines.
+Women who question authority and use their voice (RGB, AOC, and many more), who use art to lift themselves and others up; these women are my Heroines.